No Result

 This is perhaps the most stark difference.
 Drunk Elephant products are undeniably in the luxury tier.
 Serums can range from $60 to $90, moisturizers from $40 to $70, and cleansers around $30.
 This pricing reflects not only the quality of ingredients and formulation but also the brand’s marketing, packaging, and overall sensorial experience.
 While many users swear by its efficacy, the investment required is substantial.
 A full Drunk Elephant routine can easily cost upwards of $300-$400 as of May 2026.

 The Ordinary operates at the opposite end of the spectrum.
 Most of their products retail for between $5 and $30.
 Their Niacinamide 10% + Zinc 1% serum, for instance, is typically priced around $6.
 Their Glycolic Acid 7% Toning Solution hovers around $10.
-This affordability allows consumers to experiment with different active ingredients and build a comprehensive routine without significant financial outlay.
+This affordability allows consumers to experiment with different active ingredients and build a complete routine without significant financial outlay.
 The value proposition here is clear: potent actives at prices that make them accessible to nearly everyone.

 Comparing the value is complex.
 If you’re looking for a high concentration of a specific active like Glycolic Acid, The Ordinary’s $10 toner offers exceptional value.
 If you seek a sophisticated blend of multiple actives in a luxurious base with a pleasant texture and a “clean” formulation ethos, Drunk Elephant’s $60+ serum might represent value for your specific needs and preferences.
 The question of “worth it” hinges on whether you’re paying for the ingredient alone or the entire brand experience.